NIGMS/RNA-Seq-Differential-Expression-Analysis/README.md

 ## <a name="requirements">Requirements</a>

-These tutorials were designed to be used on cloud computing platforms, with the aim of requiring nothing but the files within this github repository.
+These tutorials were designed to be used on cloud computing platforms, with the aim of requiring nothing but the files within this GitHub repository.

 With this in mind, our tutorials use Jupyter Notebook files, which Google Cloud Platform, Amazon Web Service, and Microsoft Azure all provide support for.
 Therefore, requirements should only require creation of a virtual machine on one of these providers, and the downloading of this github's files to that machine.

-For more information on creating a virtual machine and downloading our github to that machine, we have a getting started section below.
+For more information on creating a virtual machine and downloading our GitHub repo to that machine, we have a getting started section below.
 Currently this section only includes information on how to do this using Google Cloud Platform.

 ## <a name="getting-started">Getting Started</a>